U.S. was alerted to bombing suspect's travel to Russia

-The officials also said Russia, which had tipped off the FBI about its concerns over one of the men, Tamerlan Tsarnaev, in early 2011 and asked the agency to look into him, made a second, identical request to the CIA in late September 2011.
+The officials also said Russia, which had tipped off the FBI about its concerns over one of the men, Tamerlan Tsarnaev, in early 2011, made a second, identical request to the CIA in late September 2011.

 As a result, a U.S. intelligence official said, the CIA “nominated” Tsarnaev’s name for inclusion on a government watchlist known as TIDE.